tide-foundation/Tide-h4x-for-Privacy/README.md

 In this challenge we used an EOS Environment.

-1. Generate a keypair, an easy way to do this is by using scatter or https://nadejde.github.io/eos-token-sale/
+1. Generate a keypair for your master account and each of your ork nodes using cleos.
+Run `cleos create key --to-console`.
-1. Import the private key into your cleos wallet.
+1. Import the private keys into your cleos wallet by running `cleos wallet import --private-key YOUR_PRIVATE_KEY`.
-1. Create accounts.
-Once for the contract holder and one account for every ork you plan on using.
+1. Using your master account create a new eos account for each of your ORKS by running `cleos create account YOURMASTERACCOUNT YOURORKACCOUNT YOURORKACCOUNT_PUBLIC_KEY`.
-1. Fund the accounts and seed the contract holder account with enough ram using cleos.
-Example: `cleos -u http://jungle2.cryptolions.io:80 system buyram buyeraccount contractholderaccount "5 EOS"`
+1. Fund the master account with enough RAM to run the challenge.
+10-15 should be sufficient.
+Example: `cleos system buyram YOURMASTERACCOUNT YOURMASTERACCOUNT "15 EOS"`.
-1. Compile the onboarding contract using `eosio-cpp -abigen -o onboarding.wasm onboarding.cpp` and push it to the contract holder account using `cleos -u http://jungle2.cryptolions.io:80 set contract contractholderaccount ./onboarding -p contractholderaccount @active`
+1. Compile the onboarding contract using `eosio-cpp -abigen -o onboarding.wasm onboarding.cpp` and push it to the contract holder account using `cleos set contract YOURMASTERACCOUNT ./onboarding -p YOURMASTERACCOUNT @active`.

 #### Miscellaneous